Syllabus

 Moby, “Natural Blues,” (2000).
 Read about this version.

-Read about: Folkways Records, founded in 1948 by Moses Asch.
+Learn about: Folkways Records, founded in 1948 by Moses Asch.

-September 6 Folksong Style and Culture: African American Spirituals and the Carolina Low Country Region
+January 28 Folksong Style and Culture: African American Spirituals and the Carolina Low Country Region

 View: Maps of The Transatlantic Slave Trade.
-Map 1: “Overview of the slave trade out of Africa, 1500-1900.”

 Read essay by Lawrence Levine, “Slave Songs and Slave Consciousness.”
 (PDF available on Emory Course Reserves).
-Why the spiritual was the most important musical genre to emerge from the experience of slavery in the US?
+Why was the spiritual the most important musical genre to emerge from the experience of slavery in the US?

 Read/listen to the materials on the Low Country web page.